kas-lab/mirte_playground/docs/source/2025/day3/mirte_rebet.rst

+.. _2025-mirte-rebet:

 **************************
-Self-Adaptation with Mirte
+Self-Adaptation with MIRTE
 **************************

 Welcome to the self-adaptation exercises.
-Now that you know a little bit about self-adaptation, it is time to put it into practice with your Mirte Master robot.
+Now that you know a little bit about self-adaptation, it is time to put it into practice with your MIRTE Master robot.
 These exercises revolve around the four phases of the MAPE-K loop (Monitoring, Analysis, Planning, and Execution).
 This will be implemented in the ReBeT (**Re**-configuration with **Be**\ havior **T**\ rees) framework.